jtang25/NeuralNetwork/README.md

 - **Task Versatility**: Successfully demonstrated the network's proficiency in both regression and multi-classification tasks, making it adaptable for various machine learning applications.

 - **Benchmark Performance**: The project underwent benchmark tests on popular datasets like MNIST and California Housing, showcasing competitive performance comparable to models developed using established deep learning frameworks.

-This project offers a practical and insightful exploration into neural network implementation, empowering individuals to grasp the intricacies of deep learning while achieving reliable performance akin to mainstream frameworks.
-Elevate your machine learning skills with this custom Neural Network from Scratch, tailored for regression and multi-classification tasks.